 In June 2014 Hamida finished here Master’s Degree at the university of Tromsø, with main focus in lieder- and opera repertoire from the late romantic period and in particular the music of Giacomo Puccini.

 She had her opera debut as Mother Mouse in Arctic Opera- and Symphony Orchestra’s production of the modern opera “Mrs. Pepperpot as Princess Pompadur” in 2011.
-The year after, at age 24, she had her role debut as Mimi in the same company’s highly praised production of Puccini’s “La Boheme”, as well as Contessa in their short version of “Le Nozze di Figaro”, performed in Norwegian.
+At age 24 she had her role debut as Mimi in the same company’s highly praised production of Puccini’s “La Boheme”, and continued her work with the company the following year as Contessa in their short version of “Le Nozze di Figaro”, performed in Norwegian.

 During the summer of 2014 Hamida participated in European Opera Centre’ and Liverpool Philharmonic’s production of “Cosí fan tutte” as Despina, and also took part of the Ravinia Festival’s program for singers in Chicago.

 Hamida joined the International Opera Studio at the Zürich Opera House in 2014, and during her two years there she sang roles such as:

 - Stimme des Falken/Hüter der Schwelle in “Die Frau ohne Schatten” by R. Strauss